ccmitchellusa/ibmcloud-agents/README.md

 # ☁️ IBM Cloud Base Agent 🤖 *(A2A compliant)*

 **Lightweight** base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud MCP tools.
-The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

-- 🧠LLM connection
-- 🛠️IBMCloud MCP Server tool configuration
-- 🕵️Agent 📃instructions.

 ## Features